Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 - Interpersonal deficits are the focus if the onset of your symptoms is not linked to a specific event, but instead you have experienced longstanding challenges in interpersonal relationships.

-Besides identifying one problem area, IPT also focuses on two important strategies:
+Besides identifying one problem area, IPT therapy also focuses on two important strategies:

 - communication analysis